camflint/roam-reddit-unofficial/README.md

 ## Installation

-There are two ways of installing roam-reddit into your Roam graph.
+There are two ways of installing roam-reddit-unofficial into your Roam graph.
 Unless you're a developer, the best option is to install it through the official Roam Depot.

 ## Developer mode
 To install the plug-in manually: